-- 84% of residents responding felt safe in their local area in the daytime, increasing from 77% in 2019. - 38% of residents responding felt safe in their local area at night, decreasing from 41% in 2019. - People feel most unsafe in the Town Centre- Brenchley Gardens and North Week Street highlighted as areas of concern - 74% of respondents said they don't feel safe in the Town Centre at night - 80% of respondents felt that crime has increased to some degree in the last three years. - 52% did not feel that public services were successfully dealing with ASB and Crime, with 48% of respondents feeling that ASB was not being dealt with in their local area. - 27% of responders have experienced a crime in the last 3 years.
+- o 84% of residents responding felt safe in their local area in the daytime, increasing from 77% in 2019. - o 38% of residents responding felt safe in their local area at night, decreasing from 41% in 2019. - o 74% of respondents said they don't feel safe in the Town Centre at night - o 80% of respondents felt that crime has increased to some degree in the last three years. - 52% did not feel that public services were successfully dealing with ASB and Crime, with 48% of respondents feeling that ASB was not being dealt with in their local area. - o 27% of responders have experienced a crime in the last 3 years.
 The crime experienced the most was vandalism/graffiti/other.
-Of those experiencing a crime, 31% (100) people did not report it. - o 77% who stated they had witnessed a crime said they had witnessed fly-tipping, littering or dog fouling - Of the 2019-2022 CSP Plan priorities, "Keeping children and young people safe" was given the highest level of importance - Of the top three issues that most need tackling in Maidstone, responders chose anti-social behaviour (653), drugs and substance abuse (598), and people carrying weapons (448).
+Of those experiencing a crime, 31% (100) people did not report it. - o 77% who stated they had witnessed a crime said they had witnessed fly-tipping, littering or dog fouling - o Of the 2019-2022 CSP Plan priorities, "Keeping children and young people safe" was given the highest level of importance - o Of the top three issues that most need tackling in Maidstone, responders chose anti-social behaviour (653), drugs and substance abuse (598), and people carrying weapons (448). - o People feel most unsafe in the Town Centre- Brenchley Gardens and North Week Street highlighted as areas of concern